-The banks ICAAP relies on a close risk-by-risk monitoring of capital adequacy, within the regulatory perspective and the internal perspective, in actual and forward-looking views.
-The 2023 ICAAP concludes that Ekspres Bank is adequately capitalised both within the regulatory and the internal perspectives, and that no additional capital is needed above the already calculated regulatory capital requirement.
+Ekspres Bank's ICAAP relies on a close risk-by-risk monitoring of capital adequacy, within the regulatory perspective and the internal perspective, in actual and forward-looking views.
+The 2024 ICAAP concludes that bank is adequately capitalised both within the regulatory and the internal perspectives, and that no additional capital is needed above the already calculated regulatory capital requirement.

-Furthermore, the bank ICAAP concludes that considering the strength of the business model and the strict risk culture developed across the whole BNP Paribas Group, the bank is adequately capitalised and is in a capacity to sustain its strategy.
+Furthermore, the bank's ICAAP concludes that considering the current business model and the strict risk culture developed across the whole BNP Paribas Group, the bank is adequately capitalised and is in a capacity to sustain its strategy.

-The ICAAP report and its resulting outcomes were validated by the Board of Directors on April 8th, 2024.
+The ICAAP report, and its resulting outcomes were validated by the Board of Directors on February 27th, 2025.